E045 How Can the Agile Approach Work in Research? Between Academia and R&D in Agriculture

-Dr. Laura Pirro is an Italian chemical engineer, who obtained her PhD at Laboratory for Chemical Technology of Ghent University at the end of 2020.
+Dr Laura Pirro is an Italian chemical engineer, who obtained her PhD at the Laboratory for Chemical Technology of Ghent University at the end of 2020.
 Currently, Laura works as an R&D engineer at Yara Sluiskil, in the Netherlands, in the field of agricultural products.

 (1) Not everybody is ready to start a PhD at the same time.
-After obtaining her master in 2014, Laura decided to work in the chemical industry for a couple of years, to get a taste of the ‘world outside of academia’, before deciding whether to commit to a post-graduate study.
+After obtaining her master’s in 2014, Laura decided to work in the chemical industry for a couple of years, to get a taste of the ‘world outside of academia, before deciding whether to commit to a post-graduate study.
 During this episode, we will discuss the pros and cons of such a decision.

 (2) Your PhD is not only about your own research.
 During her doctoral studies, Laura got engaged with numerous activities which went beyond her specific domain of study, including an initiative to bring the Agile philosophy for project management into academic research projects.
 We will ask her about how this initiative developed and what added value Agile can have for doctoral and post-doctoral researchers.